Yuming408/Game_User_Behavior_Analysis/README.md

 ##Porject Summary
-This project conducted exploratary data analysis (EDA) and predictive modeling using World of Warcraft Avatar History Dateset (WOWAH).
+This project conducted exploratory data analysis(EDA), user segmentation, and predictive modeling using World of Warcraft Avatar History Dateset (WOWAH).
 The dataset can be found: http://mmnet.iis.sinica.edu.tw/dl/wowah/.
 Data was first processed in Python then stored in PostgreSQL.
 Data analysis, visulization, and predictive modeling were conducted in R

 ##File description:
 1. EDA on WoWAH.Rmd: EDA and visulization using WOWAH data set